ICL Series 39: Replacement

-Trimetra in turn was replaced by Fujitsu's mainframe platform, Nova, which emulates the Trimetra architecture on generic Unisys ES7000 Intel-based server hardware.
+With ICL having identified markets seeking higher-performance Unix or NT systems without a need for OpenVME compatibility, introducing the Trimetra Xtraserver product featuring from four to twelve 200 MHz Pentium Pro processors, Trimetra in turn was replaced by Fujitsu's mainframe platform, Nova, providing the Trimetra architecture on generic Unisys ES7000 Intel-based server hardware.

 Nova itself was phased out in 2007 and replaced with SuperNova, which runs OpenVME on top of Windows Server or Linux, using as few as two CPUs on generic Wintel server hardware.

 The transition of the "ICL mainframe" to a pure software product was thus complete, enabling Fujitsu to concentrate on VME support and development without having to keep up with hardware technology.